 The curriculum vitae is intended as a record of professional activity and achievement.
-The following guidelines will assist in the preparation of a CV:
+The following model CV (with guidelines added in) will assist in the preparation of a CV.

-Begin by creating the general categories for your records.
-Though you may have to leave many of them blank at first (or specify N/A), you can then fill in the cv as your career develops.
 Make a habit of entering each new development on the cv to keep it up to date.
+The formatting here may be adjusted as needed: make sure your CV is readable and consistent.